ntop/ntopng/doc/src/installation.rst

 available.
 Stable builds are intended for production environments whereas development builds are intended for testing or early feature access.

+By default, freshly installed packages disable the plain HTTP web interface and enable HTTPS on port 3001 (i.e. ntopng is reachable at https://<host>:3001), using a self-signed certificate.
+See :ref:`SSL` for details on replacing it with your own certificate.

 Installing on macOS
 -------------------